Igor051/ElifTech-front-end/README.md

 [comment]: <> (## Available Scripts)

-To run the project you can use:
+To run the project you need to install the dependencies using

+### `npm i`
+command.\
+To run the project use
 ### `npm start`
 command.